SluskyLab/MAHOMES/README.md

 - JupyterNotebook: https://jupyter.org

 ## Installation guide:
-The source code in this repository does not require any instalation.
+The source code in this repository does not require any installation.

 ## Instructions for use:
 This repository contains source code for three different functions.

 1. ML algorithms and feature sets optimization:
-    CV/MLwGrid.py uses nested cross validation to test the performance of an ML algorithm, feature set, and optmiization metric.
+    CV/MLwGrid.py uses nested cross validation to test the performance of an ML algorithm, feature set, and optimization metric.
 Additional details and demo instructions are located at the top of the file.

 2. MAHOMES training and performance evaluation:
     This can be done by going through each step of MAHOMES_eval_T-metal-site.ipynb.
 This notebook includes: